Sustainable Insight Capital Management LLC Sells 62 Shares of Amazon.com, Inc. (NASDAQ:AMZN)

-Sustainable Insight Capital Management LLC decreased its stake in shares of Amazon.com, Inc. (NASDAQ:AMZN) by 10.3% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 539 shares of the e-commerce giant’s stock after selling 62 shares during the period.
-Amazon.com comprises 1.1% of Sustainable Insight Capital Management LLC’s portfolio, making the stock its 25th largest holding.
-Sustainable Insight Capital Management LLC’s holdings in Amazon.com were worth $1,854,000 as of its most recent filing with the Securities & Exchange Commission.
+Sustainable Insight Capital Management LLC decreased its position in shares of Amazon.com, Inc. (NASDAQ:AMZN) by 10.3% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 539 shares of the e-commerce giant’s stock after selling 62 shares during the quarter.
+Amazon.com makes up 1.1% of Sustainable Insight Capital Management LLC’s holdings, making the stock its 25th largest holding.
+Sustainable Insight Capital Management LLC’s holdings in Amazon.com were worth $1,854,000 at the end of the most recent quarter.

-A number of other hedge funds also recently modified their holdings of AMZN.
-OLD Mission Capital LLC bought a new stake in shares of Amazon.com during the 3rd quarter valued at about $605,000.
-RiverGlades Family Offices LLC increased its holdings in Amazon.com by 5.9% during the first quarter.
-RiverGlades Family Offices LLC now owns 305 shares of the e-commerce giant’s stock valued at $944,000 after buying an additional 17 shares during the last quarter.
-Adell Harriman & Carpenter Inc. raised its position in Amazon.com by 1.7% in the first quarter.
-Adell Harriman & Carpenter Inc. now owns 9,950 shares of the e-commerce giant’s stock worth $30,790,000 after acquiring an additional 167 shares during the period.
-Measured Wealth Private Client Group LLC boosted its stake in shares of Amazon.com by 1.9% during the 1st quarter.
-Measured Wealth Private Client Group LLC now owns 267 shares of the e-commerce giant’s stock worth $826,000 after acquiring an additional 5 shares during the last quarter.
-Finally, Woodley Farra Manion Portfolio Management Inc. grew its position in shares of Amazon.com by 4.4% during the 1st quarter.
-Woodley Farra Manion Portfolio Management Inc. now owns 118 shares of the e-commerce giant’s stock valued at $365,000 after acquiring an additional 5 shares during the period.
-Institutional investors own 57.67% of the company’s stock.
+Several other institutional investors have also recently made changes to their positions in AMZN.
+Price T Rowe Associates Inc. MD raised its stake in Amazon.com by 1.3% in the first quarter.
+Price T Rowe Associates Inc. MD now owns 15,834,990 shares of the e-commerce giant’s stock worth $48,994,726,000 after buying an additional 199,449 shares in the last quarter.
+Geode Capital Management LLC increased its holdings in shares of Amazon.com by 2.2% in the 1st quarter.
+Geode Capital Management LLC now owns 6,603,212 shares of the e-commerce giant’s stock valued at $20,371,719,000 after acquiring an additional 142,586 shares during the period.
+Capital International Investors raised its position in shares of Amazon.com by 0.4% in the 1st quarter.
+Capital International Investors now owns 3,133,582 shares of the e-commerce giant’s stock worth $9,694,989,000 after acquiring an additional 13,606 shares in the last quarter.
+UBS Asset Management Americas Inc. lifted its stake in shares of Amazon.com by 4.4% during the 1st quarter.
+UBS Asset Management Americas Inc. now owns 2,163,750 shares of the e-commerce giant’s stock worth $6,694,816,000 after purchasing an additional 90,968 shares during the last quarter.
+Finally, Fisher Asset Management LLC boosted its position in Amazon.com by 3.3% during the second quarter.
+Fisher Asset Management LLC now owns 1,875,097 shares of the e-commerce giant’s stock valued at $6,450,634,000 after purchasing an additional 59,124 shares in the last quarter.
+Hedge funds and other institutional investors own 57.67% of the company’s stock.

-In related news, Director Jonathan Rubinstein sold 286 shares of the business’s stock in a transaction on Wednesday, September 1st.
-The stock was sold at an average price of $3,500.00, for a total transaction of $1,001,000.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CEO David H. Clark sold 243 shares of the business’s stock in a transaction dated Wednesday, July 7th.
-The stock was sold at an average price of $3,717.29, for a total value of $903,301.47.
-The disclosure for this sale can be found here.
-Insiders have sold 4,463 shares of company stock valued at $14,784,642 in the last three months.
-14.00% of the stock is currently owned by corporate insiders.
+A number of analysts have recently weighed in on the stock.
+Jefferies Financial Group started coverage on shares of Amazon.com in a report on Friday, July 30th.
+They issued a “buy” rating and a $4,200.00 price target on the stock.
+Piper Sandler lowered their target price on shares of Amazon.com from $4,000.00 to $3,904.00 and set an “overweight” rating for the company in a research note on Friday, July 30th.
+Benchmark reduced their price target on Amazon.com from $4,400.00 to $4,200.00 and set a “buy” rating on the stock in a research report on Friday, July 30th.
+Truist lowered their price objective on Amazon.com from $4,000.00 to $3,800.00 and set a “buy” rating for the company in a research report on Friday, July 30th.
+Finally, Bank of America reduced their target price on Amazon.com from $4,350.00 to $4,250.00 and set a “buy” rating on the stock in a research report on Friday, July 30th.
+One investment analyst has rated the stock with a hold rating and forty have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average price target of $4,152.47.

-Amazon.com (NASDAQ:AMZN) last announced its earnings results on Wednesday, July 28th.
-The e-commerce giant reported $15.12 EPS for the quarter, topping the Zacks’ consensus estimate of $12.22 by $2.90.
+Amazon.com (NASDAQ:AMZN) last released its earnings results on Wednesday, July 28th.
+The e-commerce giant reported $15.12 earnings per share for the quarter, topping the Zacks’ consensus estimate of $12.22 by $2.90.
 Amazon.com had a net margin of 6.64% and a return on equity of 29.86%.
-The business had revenue of $113.08 billion during the quarter, compared to the consensus estimate of $115.08 billion.
-On average, equities research analysts forecast that Amazon.com, Inc. will post 52.18 EPS for the current year.
+The firm had revenue of $113.08 billion for the quarter, compared to analyst estimates of $115.08 billion.
+On average, analysts expect that Amazon.com, Inc. will post 52.18 EPS for the current year.

-AMZN has been the topic of several recent research reports.
-Susquehanna Bancshares decreased their price objective on Amazon.com from $5,500.00 to $5,000.00 and set a “positive” rating on the stock in a research note on Friday, July 30th.
-Wedbush reaffirmed a “buy” rating and set a $4,300.00 target price on shares of Amazon.com in a research note on Monday, July 26th.
-Morgan Stanley decreased their price target on shares of Amazon.com from $4,500.00 to $4,300.00 and set an “overweight” rating on the stock in a research note on Friday, July 30th.
-Piper Sandler reduced their target price on Amazon.com from $4,000.00 to $3,904.00 and set an “overweight” rating on the stock in a report on Friday, July 30th.
-Finally, Susquehanna cut their price target on Amazon.com from $5,500.00 to $5,000.00 and set a “positive” rating for the company in a report on Friday, July 30th.
-One equities research analyst has rated the stock with a hold rating and forty have issued a buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of “Buy” and an average target price of $4,152.47.

 Amazon.com Profile